 Tax relief on additional health care expenses for a child can also be claimed, for example, tax relief on the cost of an assessment carried out by an educational psychologist for a qualifying child, and for speech and language therapy for a qualifying child (A qualified speech and language therapist must carry out the therapy).
 For further information, please see the relevant section of the Revenue website here.

 Home Tuition Grant

 The purpose of the Home Tuition Scheme is to provide a compensatory educational service for children who, for a number of reasons such as chronic illness, are unable to attend school.
 The scheme also provides a compensatory educational service for children with special educational needs seeking an educational placement.
-Provision is also made for early educational intervention for children with Autism.
+Provision is also made for early educational intervention for Autistic children.
 Further information can be obtained here.